veliovgroup/ostrio-analytics/README.md

 ##### `OstrioTracker.pushEvent(key, value)`
-*Custom events is useful for tracking certain activity on your website, like clicks, form submissions and other user's behaviors.*
+Custom events is useful for tracking certain activity on your website, like clicks, form submits and others user's behaviors.

  - `key` {*String*} - [Required] Length of event key must be between 1 and 24 symbols
  - `value` {*String*} - [Required] Length of event value must be between 1 and 64 symbols

-*If length of* `key` *or* `value` *is higher than limits, it will be truncated without throwing exception.*
+If length of `key` or `value` is higher than limits, it will be truncated without throwing exception.

 ##### `OstrioTracker.track()`
-*Use to manually send tracking info of current page and user to ostr.io analytics service.*
+Use to manually send tracking info of current page and user, to ostr.io analytics service.